 In addition to the video boards, 2014 brought innovative changes to the north end zone.
 Christened FanDuelVille in 2015, the two-story, north end zone fan plaza is the ultimate home of fantasy football.
 The biggest party scene in professional sports also is home to the Smart Pharmacy Spas, an asset about which no other NFL stadium can boast.
 In the Florida sunshine, there’s no better place for fans to cool off and cheer on the Jags.

 The reimagining of EverBank Field continued in 2016 with a $90 million shared investment by the City of Jacksonville and the Jaguars.
 Phase 1 brought a complete overhaul of the US Assure Clubs, bringing new 50-yard-line patios to the NFL for the first time and a brand new south end zone tunnel to the start of the season.
-Phase 2 will introduce a new 5,500 seat amphitheater and covered flex field to the downtown sports complex in the Spring on 2017.
+Phase 2 introduced a new 5,500 seat amphitheater and covered flex field to the downtown sports complex.
 Known as Daily’s Place, the new venues are part the ambitious vision for the future of downtown Jacksonville as a world-class sports and entertainment destination.